About

 LOLA

 LOLA Landscape Architects studies and designs spatial transitions of LOst LAndscapes.
 With thoughtful ideas and targeted interventions, we aim to design sublime places that are beautiful, surprising and thriving.
-Adding unique and memorable experiences is a key to all of our projects.
+Adding unique and memorable experiences is key to all of our projects.

 Basic facts